-This Design and Operations Report is one component of the REA Application for the Project, and has been prepared in accordance with Item 4, Table 1 of O.Reg 359/09 which sets out specific content requirements as provided in Table 1.1.
+This Design and Operations Report is one component of the REA Application for the Project, and has been prepared in accordance with Item 4, Table 1 of O.Reg.
+359/09 which sets out specific content requirements as provided in Table 1.1.

-O.Reg 359/09 and its corresponding Table 1 requirements were amended on July 1, 2012, with project transition provisions.
-As this Project's notice of proposal and first public meeting was issued on February 29, 2012, this Project is subject to the requirements of O.Reg 359/09 as they existed on December 31, 2011.
-Under provisions of the Regulation, Northland may also choose to submit in accordance with the July 1, 2012 provisions.
-A final decision will be made prior to the next formal public notice.
+O.Reg.
+359/09 and its corresponding Table 1 requirements were amended on July 1 and November 2, 2012, with project transition provisions.
+Under provisions of the Regulation, Northland has elected to submit in accordance with the July 1 and November 2, 2012 provisions.